xioren/ImageGoblin/README.md

   + A specific goblin can be forced using '--force _goblin_'.
   + All available goblins can be listed using '-l or --list'.
   + The format input needs to be exact so make sure modifiers/spaces have not been erroneously added or left out.
   + If little or no (relevant) images are found then the page is probably generated dynamically with javascript which the program can not handle.
+You can also try with the --noupgrade handle.